 Amazon delivery station

-Speaking of employees, hiring new team members is a priority in the planning process.
-Jae and his team start the process a few months out by looking at the forecasted volume of orders so they’re well-informed to hire for Prime Day.
+Hiring new team members is a priority in the planning process for events like Prime Day.
+Jae and his team start the process a few months out by looking at the forecasted volume of orders so they’re well-informed to hire for big sale events.
 Since delivery stations work with third-party delivery companies, it’s not just a matter of hiring people to work in our buildings, but also making sure that Delivery Service Partners are hiring drivers to deliver the packages to customers.
-For example, at Jae’s delivery station, approximately 190 part-time and full-time employees were recently onboarded—120 of which were hired in the last three weeks in preparation for Prime Day.
+For example, at Jae’s delivery station, approximately 190 part-time and full-time employees were recently onboarded—120 of which were hired in preparation for Prime Day 2024.

 Getting the right people in the right places across our operations network is important, but ensuring that everyone is trained on how to safely perform their new roles is essential.
 As part of their onboarding process, every operations employee must participate in rigorous safety trainings as they learn their new job.
 They learn things like how to pick and stow products in ergonomically-friendly power zones to reduce risk of injury, what the different color tape is on the floor so they know safe places to walk through the site, and how to push and pull carts safely around the building.